sampsyo/cs6120/content/blog/2023-12-11-lowering/index.md

 | x: int = id y                   | addi x, y, 0                      |

-Note: An important note about the above chart that required some extra implementation had to deal with the case when the RISCV instructions needed to add in temps and labels to match the behavior of the Bril instructions.
+Note: An important note about the above chart that required some extra implementation had to deal with the case when the RISC-V instructions needed to add in temps and labels to match the behavior of the Bril instructions.
 An edge case here is that these labels and temp variables need to be generated fresh each time for semantic equivalence, so keeping track of this was a key part of the converter.

 ## Trivial Register Allocation

-At this stage of compilation, we have lowered a Bril program to a list of instructions, all of which are RISCV class objects with abstract registers, with the exception of function calls, which still remain Bril objects (We saved dealing with calling conventions until the end).
-In this stage of lowering, we again ignore the function calls, but with all of the RISCV objects, we get rid of the abstract registers and replace them with actual RISCV registers using trivial register allocation.
+At this stage of compilation, we have lowered a Bril program to a list of instructions, all of which are RISC-V class objects with abstract registers, with the exception of function calls, which still remain Bril objects (We saved dealing with calling conventions until the end).
+In this stage of lowering, we again ignore the function calls, but with all of the RISC-V objects, we get rid of the abstract registers and replace them with actual RISC-V registers using trivial register allocation.
 Before discussing the details of how this was implemented, we will first briefly describe how trivial register allocation works, in a non-architecture-specific way.

 ### Description of trivial register allocation